Microblading in Toronto

 Stop all medications such as aspirin, alcohol consumption, or using retinol one week prior to the treatment.
 Retinol makes the skin thinner which could bleed more when undergoing the procedure thus it is vital to avoid blood thinners.

 Since pain is relative, some clients may feel *more discomforts than others.
 Overall, most *clients refer to the sensation as like little scratches so that the pain is quite bearable.
 Technicians usually prep the patient’s brow with topical numbing cream, topping up the brow throughout the treatment to dull the pain and discomfort*.

 Microblading also takes place, usually up to 2 hours especially for new clients since rushing the treatment may not give the quality results.

 Freshly done brows should be protected at all cost especially from moisture thus avoid sweaty workouts or even using water to wash the face. *Redness and itching is a natural side effect, especially during the first week.
 Vaseline is a good remedy to alleviate the discomforts.
 Moreover, brows could possibly look slightly darker yet the color will eventually fade from *30 to 40 percent.
-Technicians suggest using aftercare ointments, especially after the initial appointment.
+Technicians suggest using aftercare ointments, especially after the initial appointment for Microblading in Toronto.
 Mild swelling and redness are quite normal.

-Most clients return for touch-ups *once every *6 months but the length of the treatment mainly depends on the lifestyle of the client as well as their skin type.
+Most clients in Toronto return for touch-ups *once every *6 months but the length of the treatment mainly depends on the lifestyle of the client as well as their skin type.